Skip to main content

 Advocacy and Legal Services

-Abuse victims may need advocates to help them navigate the legal system or locate and use local social service and support programs.
+Abuse victims may need specially-trained advocates to help them navigate the legal system or locate and use local social service and support programs.
 Rural victims may need these services even more because of close-knit community and criminal justice systems, often including familial relationships that can create issues of confidentiality and safety for victims.
 Advocates can:

+The National Domestic Violence Hotline Provider Search can be used to locate local assistance providers including legal services.
 The American Bar Association offers a no-cost Find Legal Help tool that connects people to professionals in their state.
 Many state sexual assault and domestic violence coalitions can assist survivors with accessing legal services.
 The Legal Services Corporation also provides a search tool to find legal aid in each state.
 Additionally, the National Clearinghouse on Abuse in Later Life provides a useful toolkit for assisting survivors of abuse: Rural Domestic and Sexual Abuse Program Advocates: Making a Difference in the Lives of Older Survivors of Abuse.
 The National Sexual Violence Resource Center offers The Advocate's Guide: Working with Parents of Children Who Have Been Sexually Assaulted.

 Another consideration for healthcare-specific legal needs in rural communities is a medical-legal partnership.
-Such partnerships provide on-site legal aid in a medical setting (such as a clinic, hospital, or dental practice), and allow for a safe and immediate space for people who need help.
+Such partnerships provide onsite legal aid in a medical setting (such as a clinic, hospital, or dental practice), and allow for a safe and immediate space for people who need help.
 More information about this type of partnership is available in the October 2016 Rural Monitor article, Bringing Law and Medicine Together to Help Rural Patients, and through the National Center for Medical-Legal Partnership.

 What can rural communities do to prevent violence and abuse?